mojowebinc/mojowebinc.github.io/pages/pages-root-folder/index.md

 #
 callforaction:
   url: https://tinyletter.com/feeling-responsive
-  text: Inform me about new updates and features ›
+  text: Visit the Future State Resource Center ›
-  style: alert
+  style: secondary
 permalink: /index.html
 #
 # This is a nasty hack to make the navigation highlight